jsvan/The-Russia/README.md

 >"That's why I ask the Lord up in Heaven above
 >Just what is this thing, called 'the'?"
 >- Frank Sinatra

+The firefox version can be found at https://github.com/jsvan/The-Russia-Firefox-